RVP FAQ

 What does “apparently under the influence” mean?

-If you see a person with two or more signs of intoxication, consider the person “apparently under the influence” and refuse sale.
+If you see a person with two or more signs of intoxication, consider the person “apparently under the influence” and refuse the sale.

 Can an intoxicated person remain in a licensed premises?

-Yes, as long as they are not allowed to consume, purchase and possess alcohol or are disorderly.
-WAC 314-16-150, WAC 314-11-015
+Yes, as long as they are not allowed to drink, buy, or have alcohol and they are not disorderly.
+WAC 314-11-035

 Alcohol Impact Area